Thunderjet 500 and Compatible Pancake Motor ArmaturesEdit

 - OHM Range: 6.0 - 7.5

-- Green or Copper Wire with Green Tips
+- Green or Copper Wire with Red Tips

 Available on the Aurora Thunder-jet Tuff Ones series of cars, these were the fastest armatures produced by Aurora for the Thunder-jet style chassis.

 The early Tuff Ones arms had Copper colored wire with later models having Green wire.
-Unfortunately Aurora decided to re-introduce the Copper & Red color combination on most of the AFX magna-traction cars throughout their production runs.
+Unfortunately Aurora decided to re-introduce the Copper and Red color combination on most of the AFX Magna-Traction cars throughout their production runs.